poorsquinky/resume/resume.md

 ------------------

 Interested in a broad range of arts from music, metalwork, digital interactive installations, all the way down to French pastry and costume design.
-Frequent camper and occasional hiker
+Frequently found outdoors

 Currently developing experience with machine learning, researching realtime audio classification via Tensorflow and PyTorch.
 Also wrapping up a project